astropy/astropy/CONTRIBUTING.md

 - If your commit makes substantial changes to the documentation, but no code changes, the you can use ``[docs only]``, that will skip all but the documentation building jobs on Travis.

+- When contributing trivial documentation fixes (i.e. fixes to typos, spelling, grammar) that do not contain any special markup and are not associated with code changes, please include the string ``[docs only]`` in your commit message.

+      $ git commit -m "Fixed typo [docs only]"

 Checklist for Contributed Code